 In some cases, your employer may have a policy about what can—and cannot—be posted on social media.
 For instance, your employer may prohibit posts that are racist or sexist, or ones that reveal company secrets.
 You could be fired for what you post if your post goes against policy.
 Even without a policy, at-will employees can be fired for Facebook posts.

 But some speech on Facebook—and other social media sites—is considered protected.

-In a groundbreaking legal action regarding employees online postings, the National Labor Relations Board (NLRB), the federal agency that investigates unfair labor practice allegations, has filed a complaint against a company that fired a worker because of what she posted on Facebook.
+In groundbreaking legal action regarding employees' online postings, the National Labor Relations Board (NLRB), the federal agency that investigates unfair labor practice allegations, filed a complaint against a company that fired a worker because of what she posted on Facebook.

 Posting company information or negative comments about a company have been grounds for firing in the past, with companies construing the posts as violations of company social media policy.